Nicholas-Swift/HotspotTexturingPluginMaya/README.md

    **Note for Mac users**: If you can't find `/Library`, open Terminal and type `open ./Library/Preferences`, then navigate to the correct directory.

 ### Step 3: Open Maya
-Restart Maya to ensure it recognizes the newly added script folder.
+Restart Maya to make sure it recognizes the newly added script folder.

 ### Step 4: Add the Script to the Toolbar
 1. Open the **Script Editor** in Maya.